128technology/docs/docs/cli_reference.md

 #### Description

 The `create certificate self-signed webserver` generates a self-signed certificate which is used for the local webserver.
-The 128T router will, through a series of interactive prompts, request information from the administrator to generate either the request or certificate, as appropriate.
+The SSR router will, through a series of interactive prompts, request information from the administrator to generate either the request or certificate, as appropriate.

 #### Example